Floating Lotus Pads Review

 Overall, I cannot rate Floating Lotus Pads highly enough.

-I love the pads themselves and all the effort the company has put in to being as eco-friendly as they possibly can.
+I love the pads themselves and all the effort the company has put in to being as eco-friendly as they possibly can, with intent to improve.

 I would definitely buy from them again!